- What is a crypto trading license and why it matters

 What is a crypto trading license and why it matters

-Crypto-related business in the UAE can take many forms: proprietary crypto trading (using your own company funds), blockchain development, or operating a crypto exchange.
+Crypto-related business in the UAE can take many forms: proprietary crypto trading (using your own company funds), blockchain development, or providing a crypto exchange service.
 Each activity requires a different licensing path, compliance process, timeline, and cost.

 - Swapping one crypto for another (e.g., BTC ↔ ETH)